jthero3/SDVABO_Support/README.md

 ## License

-This project is licensed under SDVABO © 2024 by SheepDog2142 is licensed under CC BY-NC-ND 4.0
+SDVABO © 2024 by SheepDog2142 is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/

 ## Acknowledgments